-• You have a complaint about the quality of care you have received.

-- You think coverage for your hospital stay is ending too soon. - You think coverage for your home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.
+- You have a complaint about the quality of care you have received. - You think coverage for your hospital stay is ending too soon. - You think coverage for your home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.

+Method Livanta BFCC-QIO Program (Wisconsin's Quality Improvement Organization) - Contact Information

+CALL 888-524-9900 Available Monday - Friday from 9 a.m. to 5 p.m. and Saturday, Sunday and federal holidays from 11 a.m. to 3 p.m.

+ТТҮ 888-985-8775

-Method Livanta BFCC-QIO Program (Wisconsin's Quality Improvement Organization) - Contact Information CALL 888-524-9900 Available 9:00 a.m. to 5:00 p.m., Monday through Friday and 11:00 a.m. to 3:00 p.m. on Saturdays, Sundays and Federal holidays.
-TTY 888-985-8775 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-WRITE Livanta BFCC-QIO Program 10820 Guilford Road, Suite 202 Annapolis Junction, MD 20701 WEBSITE livantaqio.com/en/states/wisconsin
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

+WRITE Livanta BFCC-QIO Program

+10820 Guilford Road, Suite 202

+Annapolis Junction, MD 20701

+WEBSITE livantaqio.com/en/states/wisconsin